elizabethv0218/apcsa-freedom-project/entries/entry04.md

 # Entry 4
 ##### 2/9/20

 In my last blog entry, I explained how one of our obstacles had been sending our project from Android Studio to Github in order to begin collaborating from our own devices.
 A few weeks ago, Aaliyah Sealey managed to use the terminal in Android Studio and successfully connect the local project to the remote repository we had created on GitHub with her account.
 It was a great milestone for us.
-We were now able to code into the project from our own IDEs on [CS50](ide.cs50.io).
+We were now able to code into the project from our own IDEs on [CS50](https://ide.cs50.io/).

 We are now at the **plan the most promising solution** and **create a prototype** stages of the engineering design process.<br>
 Nadia Ousman suggested we start with the button that we had on our app's wireframe for the home page.
 This button is essential to our app because we want it to add a new alarm when the user presses it.
 With the information provided on [this](https://developer.android.com/guide/topics/ui/controls/button#java) website from Android's Developer website about buttons, Nadia was able to create a button.
 However, the button was rectangular, so she found Java code that would make it appear circular.
 In order to do so, she had to navigate herself to the `drawable/` folder to create a new file called `button_bg_round.xml`.
-In the file, the following was added:<br>
+In the file, the following was added:

 ![button](../images/button.png)

-The code from the Android Developer had many attributes that could be modified like its width, height, text, color, etc. Therefore, we all tinkered with the button's properties and ended up with a red, plus button.<br>
+The code from the Android Developer had many attributes that could be modified like its width, height, text, color, etc. Therefore, we all tinkered with the button's properties and ended up with a red, plus button.

 ![button-attributes](../images/button-attributes.png)

 Meanwhile, Aaliyah had been referring back to our pseudocode and sketches in our *MedTrack* folder on [Google Drive](https://www.google.com/drive/).
-She added comments to the `MainActivity.java` file to remind us of what tasks we need to accomplish to make our app function. <br>
+She added comments to the `MainActivity.java` file to remind us of what tasks we need to accomplish to make our app function.

 ![comments](../images/comments.png)

 A month ago, I discussed how the lessons and assignments about `Objects` on [Edhesive](https://edhesive.com/courses/apcs_java) would aid us in creating alarms for the user.
 I chose to create runner code and a class called Alarm that would create a new object, or Alarm, everytime I called one in the runner code.